WHO ARE WE?

 (1) Good News!
 CHIP, the Children’s Health Care Program, has been renewed through fy 2022.
-Access to health care for millions of children is now confirmed, but the funding for CHIP is in danger of cuts.
+Millions of children will have access to healthcare, but the funding for CHIP is in danger of cuts.

 (2) Funding for afterschool programs has been increased in the 2018 Omnibus Budget.
-This is due in large part to the 103,000 phone calls and emails made to our elected federal legislators since January of 2017.
+This is due to the 103,000 phone calls and emails made to our elected federal legislators since January of 2017.

 (3) While funding for the Earned Income Tax Credit, EITC and the Additional Child Tax Credit is confirmed in the new tax bill passed earlier this year, funding has not been increased as many requested.

 (6) Our Congress has yet to respond to worst mass shootings in U.S. history that have occurred in the last 20 months.
 Neither children or adults are safe from accidental death or murder by gun shots.
 More people in the U.S. own guns—some that were made for military use —than in any other country.
 We have more gun shot deaths and injuries than in any other well-developed country in the world.
-Our young people staged a huge march called March For Our Lives in Washington D.C. and in cities and towns across the U.S. Our elected officials have yet to respond, but many states are enacting stricter gun laws.
+Our young people staged a huge march called March For Our Lives in Washington D.C. and they continue to march in cities and towns across the U.S. Many states have enacted gun control laws.
 Call your local elected officials and ask for action!